At their core, LLM evals are composed of three pieces:

 ## "fill") +

-## labs(y = "Proportion") # Renaming the y-axis to make it clear
+## labs(y = "Proportion") # Add a proper y-axis label

 ## ```